Budgeting

 Challenge 9 — the bi-weekly $20 challenge

-The rule: Every payday (typically every two weeks), transfer $20 to savings before any other transactions.
-Total over a year: $520.
+Every payday (every two weeks for most US workers, monthly for most Indian salaried workers), transfer $20 (or ₹500) to savings before any other transactions.
+Total over a year: $520 in the US case, ₹12,000 in the India case.

 Challenge 10 — the percentage challenge